Keisuke Serizawa

 • Sack or folding case size: Generally - 29.9 x 38.8 cm - 11 3/4 x 15 1/4 in.
 The 1956 calendar is an exception.

-• Year appears only on the January calendar (appears not to be the case with the 1946 calendar which has no year on any of the calendar pages).
+• Year generally appears only on the January calendar (appears not to be the case with the 1946 and 1959 (Type II) calendars which have no year on any of the calendar pages).

-• Month appears in English on all calendars and almost always is stated in Japanese numbers incorporated into the design.
+• Month appears in English on all calendars.
+It is also usually stated in Japanese numbers incorporated into the design (this appears to have started with the 1958 calendar folios).

 Confirmed Serizawa Calendar Folios